leolautens/miles-journey/README.md

 ## 🛠️ Open and run the project

-To open and run the project, run `npm i` to install the dependencies and `ng serve` to start the project.
+Run `npm i` to install the dependencies and `ng serve` to start the project.

 Then go to <a href="http://localhost:4200/">http://localhost:4200/</a> in your browser.